 My obsession with Westernwear started innocently five years ago when I purchased a denim Wrangler shirt for a mere $29.
 I had just seen one on Agyesh Madan, co-founder of Stoffa, when he was visiting San Francisco for a trunk show.
 Originally intending to wear my shirt with field jackets and bombers, I’ve since fallen into a rabbit hole of cowboy style.
 I’ve bought more Western shirts, a couple of trucker jackets, a small stack of country-rock tees, and some Western belts.
 I’ve even looked at Stetson hats, holding myself back only because an online friend cautioned that, if fedoras are too m’lady, some Western items are simply too m’howdy.

-Notable Models: Stockton in clay or umber, Earl in midnight or chocolate, Shane in honey or mocha suede, Dean in midnight calf or honey suede, Johnny in honey or mocha suede, and Cartwright in bourbon.
+Notable Models: Stockton in clay or umber, Earl in midnight or chocolate, Shane in honey or mocha suede, Dean in midnight calf or the honey suede variation Roy, Johnny in honey or mocha suede, and Cartwright in bourbon.
 Pair with the kind of clothes you find at Standard & Strange, Stag Provisions, RRL, Chimala, Imogene + Willie, and Levi’s Vintage Clothing.

 My $30 Polyester Pants